-There are two basic types of branding: business branding & personal branding.
+There are two basic types of brand photography:

 If your business is selling something that isn’t necessarily tied to you, you need business branding.
 Typically these small businesses have a name that isn’t the same name as the owner.
 You are a restaurant, a bakery or a brewery.
 You are a local shop or artisan selling your craft.